The Auschwitz Tours

 Is there a dress code I should follow to go inside Auschwitz Birkenau?

 Auschwitz is a memorial site built to honor those who perished in the Holocaust.
-While it does not have a dress policy, you must be respectful.
+While it does not have a dress policy, you should wear respectful attire.

 Yes, if you are interested in history, the World Wars, and the Holocaust, you must pay a visit to Auschwitz to witness the brutality of the genocide and pay your respects to those who passed away due to those atrocities.